Can you imagine getting to your school or workplace in flying cars like the Jetsons!

 VTOL may bring several benefits to air transportation despite its current complexity.
 Ideally, this technology will allow aircraft to be more flexible, as they now can land anywhere and do not have to land at an airport.

-Also, the technology would be more efficient, as landing and taking off vertically does not use as much energy as other aircraft to move through the air.
+Also, the technology would be more efficient, as landing and take off vertically does not use as much energy as other aircraft.
 In addition, VTOL might be safer than airplanes, since they avoid the accidents that many planes encounter in take-offs and landings.

-However, as several companies compete to make flying cars a reality, VTOL is certainly going to be a part of our future.
+With several companies competing to make flying cars a reality, VTOL is certainly going to be a part of our future.
 In fact, according to Uber’s tagline for the flying cars, it’s “closer than you think.”

 Source: The Verge, Wired, Space.com, Reuters